kubernetes-sigs/kueue/site/content/en/docs/tasks/integrate_a_custom_job.md

 ---

 Kueue integrates with a couple of Jobs, including Kubernetes batch Job, MPIJob, RayJob or JobSet.

+There are two options for integrating a Job-like CRD with Kueue:
+- As part of the Kueue repository
+- Writing an external controller

+This guide focuses on the first approach.
-If there is another Job, which you would like supported, please consider contributing.
+If there is a widely used Job which you would like supported in Kueue, please consider contributing.
 This page shows how to integrate a custom Job with Kueue.

 ## Pre-requisites

-1. The custom Job CRD should have a suspend-like field.
-You can check this [page](https://kubernetes.io/docs/concepts/workloads/controllers/job/#suspending-a-job) for suspending a job.
+1. The custom Job CRD should have a suspend-like field, with semantics similar to the [`suspend` field in a Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/#suspending-a-job).

 ## What you need to specify